jackfarrell82/4th-Year-Project_Minerva/res/markdown-docs/technical_specification.md

 ### API & Model Troubles

 <!-- Talk about the different trials and tribulations of all the models and APIs u tried -->

+> Note: The troubles that caused us to switch models were stated above in the research section, Here we will be discussing troubleshooting the API, Functions, and Databases

 ### Hosting - A fruitless foray